 Dream job is not as elusive as it appears to be.
-Dream job remains a dream for most of the people, because first of all, they don’t define what a dream job does really mean for them.
-You need to do a lot of soul search, a lot of biting the tongue and a lot of going back and coming forward.
+A dream job remains a dream for most the people, because first of all, they don’t define what a dream job does really mean for them.
+So you need to do a lot of soul search, a lot of biting the tongue and a lot of going back and coming forward.
 But it’s possible to make a living doing what you love and earn handsomely.

-While talking about reaching your full potential and searching for your dream job, New York based serial entrepreneur and author Jonathon Fields says that Maslow has missed one need which should even come before the basic needs of physiological and safety and that is the need of not changing.
+While talking about reaching your full potential and searching for your dream job, New York-based serial entrepreneur and author Jonathon Fields says that Maslow has missed one need which should even come before the basic needs of physiological and safety, and that is the need of not changing.
 People are scared of change.
-They know every bits and pieces of information to improve their lives.
+They know every bit and piece of information to improve their lives.
 But what stops them is their resistance to change.
 If people are less resistant to change, then they would be able to achieve what they are meant to.

-Once people are not resistant to change they can take the mental leap of changing their security mind-set and can aim for bigger things.
-They can reach their limit and their limit will expand.
-And one day when they are at the threshold of going beyond their comfort zone, their dream job will appear.
-No, job won’t suddenly transmute itself into something ludicrous, but they, themselves will transform to perform the jobs which once seemed beyond their capability.
+Once people are not resistant to change, they can take the mental leap of changing their security mindset and can aim for bigger things.
+They can reach their limit, and their limit will expand.
+And one day, when they are at the threshold of going beyond their comfort zone, their dream job will appear.
+No, a job won’t suddenly transmute itself into something ludicrous, but they, themselves, will transform to perform the jobs which once seemed beyond their capability.

 Want to know how?